Paris-Orly Airport

 Weather Briefing

-Paris-Orly Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
+Paris-Orly Airport is currently reporting instrument flight rules (IFR) conditions with scattered clouds at 3,000 feet and 4 km visibility.

 Wind Analysis